Procedures

 For Credit, College Preparatory and CCP Faculty –

-All faculty who teach Credit, College Preparatory and CCP courses must have a Dean submit to the Deans’ Council a completed online Faculty Credential Request, listing relevant degrees, coursework, certifications, licenses, and verified work experience (if applicable based on credentialing criteria).
+All faculty who teaches Credit, College Preparatory and CCP courses must have a Dean submit to the Deans’ Council a completed online Faculty Credential Request, listing relevant degrees, coursework, certifications, licenses, and verified work experience (if applicable based on credentialing criteria).
 The Dean should carefully review the candidate’s credentials to ensure strict compliance with the credentialing guidelines prior to sending the faculty roster for a full Deans’ Council and VPAA review and approval.
 When reviewing graduate transcripts which include both semester and quarter hours, each graduate course in the discipline should be listed on the online Faculty Credential Request with the appropriate placement of graduate semester hours in the credit hour column, using the conversion formula below.
 For individuals whose graduate transcript shows all quarter hours, there is a minimum of 27 graduate quarter hours is required for credentialing.
 Conversion of all credit hours should be made to semester hours when both types of credit have been taken.
 The online system will automatically compute these formulas on the form.

 Formulae: